Alex-Rakin/Project_cardiovascular_diseases/README.md

 | Central systolic pressure (predicted) (mmHg)	| 130.95 (16.54)	| 128.24 (20.43)	| 130.00 (17.16)	| 0.709 |
 | Time of maximum rate of capillary blood filling (ms)	| 39.44 (6.31)	| 39.13 (4.67)	| 38.31 (3.47)	| 0.786 |
 | Pulse wave amplitude	|  3.02 (0.89)	|  3.14 (0.73)	|  3.26 (0.81)	| 0.517 |
+**Table 3.
+Associations between clinical data and CI groups**

-To compare scores for neuropsychological assessment in CI groups and the associations between cognitive function and MRI data, we performed ANOVA analysis.
+To compare scores for neuropsychological assessment in CI groups and the associations between cognitive function and MRI and clinical data, we performed ANOVA analysis.
 Groups were compared using the Kruskal-Wallis test for continuous variables and Fisher’s exact test for categorical variables.

 ### Missing value imputation method (MICE)